 - You are breastfeeding a baby on a cushiony surface, such as a waterbed or couch.
 An exhausted mother could fall asleep breastfeeding and roll over on the baby.

 - You are the child’s baby-sitter.
-A baby-sitter’s awareness and arousability is unlikely to be as acute as a mother’s.
+A baby-sitter’s awareness and arousability are unlikely to be as acute as a mother’s.

-- Don’t allow older siblings to sleep with a baby under nine months.
-Sleeping children do not have the same awareness of tiny babies as do parents, and too small or too crowded a bed space is not a good arrangement for cosleeping safely.
+Don’t allow older siblings to sleep with a baby under nine months.
+Sleeping children do not have the same awareness of tiny babies as do parents.
+In addition, too small or too crowded a bed space is not a good arrangement for cosleeping safely.

-- Don’t wear lingerie with string ties longer than eight inches.
-Ditto for dangling jewelry.
-Baby may get caught in these entrapments.
+Don’t wear lingerie with string ties longer than eight inches—ditto for dangling jewelry.

-- Avoid pungent hair sprays, deodorants, and perfumes.
-Not only will these camouflage the natural maternal smells that baby is used to and attracted to, but foreign odors may irritate and clog baby’s tiny nasal passages.
+Avoid pungent hair sprays, deodorants, and perfumes.
+Not only will this camouflage the natural maternal smells that baby is used to and attracted to, but foreign odors may irritate and clog baby’s tiny nasal passages.
 Reserve these enticements for sleeping alone with your spouse.